mlrepa/automate-ml-with-dvc/README.md

-# Lesson 5 tutorial: Demo project Iris
+# From Jupyter Notebooks to Reproducible and Automated experiments with DVC in just 4 steps
-**ML REPA School course**: Machine Learning experiments reproducibility and engineering with DVC
+**Machine Learning REPA Week 2021 conference**

 # Demo Project Structure
 ------------------------